 breakdown of bacteria from human and animal wastes (e.g. sewage) as well as industrial activities.
 It's important to recognize where it may be found and the symptoms of exposure.

 Inert gases are odourless and colourless, they do not burn or explode.
-Yet these types of gas often displace oxygen in poorly ventilated areas as we become more aware of hazardous material labelling and use appropriate guides to usage.
+Yet these types of gas often displace oxygen in poorly ventilated areas.
+Help your team become more aware of hazardous material labeling and use appropriate guides to usage.